 - Using a stand or hand mixer, whisk the egg whites and lemon juice until you have soft peaks.

-- Sift the icing sugar and ground almonds over the whisked eggs and add the zest and tea.
+- Sift the powdered Erythritol (or icing sugar) and almond flour over the whisked eggs and add the zest and tea.
 Fold everything together until you have a fairly firm paste.

 - Form the paste into a log shape, cover with clingfilm and chill in the fridge for an hour or overnight.

 - Preheat the oven to 160C (325F).
 Line two heavy trays with baking paper.
-Fill a shallow plate with icing sugar.
+Fill a shallow plate with powdered Erythritol (or icing sugar).

 - Cut walnut sized chunks out of your paste and shape into little balls on the palm of your hand.
 Flatten to a disk (or shape them as you like – diamond shape is traditional) and then roll in the icing sugar and place on the prepared tray.